 Personal Bio

 Patricia Hatch is an educator at heart.
-Currently teaching high school English, she is also trained in the Orton-Gillingham approach to teaching literacy.
+Currently teaching middle school English, she is also trained in the Orton-Gillingham approach to teaching literacy.
 Her twenty+ years in a variety of educational roles have influenced her desire to work with students experiencing learning differences.
-On the side, Patricia also teaches private string lessons and serves on the board for Piedmont Music Academy.
+Additionally, Patricia previously taught private string lessons and served on the board for Piedmont Music Academy.
 She enjoys playing viola, hiking, and spending time with her family and friends.

 The longer story: